torvalds/linux/Documentation/core-api/dma-api-howto.rst

-into one (e.g. if DMA mapping is done with PAGE_SIZE granularity, any consecutive sglist entries can be merged into one provided the first one ends and the second one starts on a page boundary - in fact this is a huge advantage for cards which either cannot do scatter-gather or have very limited number of scatter-gather entries) and returns the actual number of sg entries it mapped them to.
+into one (e.g. if DMA mapping is done with PAGE_SIZE granularity, any consecutive sglist entries can be merged into one provided the first one ends and the second one starts on a page boundary - in fact this is a huge advantage for cards which either cananalt do scatter-gather or have very limited number of scatter-gather entries) and returns the actual number of sg entries it mapped them to.
 On failure 0 is returned.

-Then you should loop count times (note: this can be less than nents times) and use sg_dma_address() and sg_dma_len() macros where you previously accessed sg->address and sg->length as shown above.
+Then you should loop count times (analte: this can be less than nents times) and use sg_dma_address() and sg_dma_len() macros where you previously accessed sg->address and sg->length as shown above.